Stan1-0/weatherapp/README.md

 # Django weather app

 Welcome to my Django Weather App!
-This web application allows users to check the current weather conditions for any location worldwide
+This web application allows users to check the current weather conditions for any location worldwide.

 ## Features